aliazadeh/AZCalendar/README.md

 ## Converting dates :

-for Converting Date to each others you should use this format Of String :
+for converting date to each others you should use instance of CalendarType :

-### 'Day-Month-Year'

-for converting use convert...DateTo...Date () as an input you shoud use String with format of "day-month-year" and you get Out put whit this format again

 ###Example :
-if you use AZPersianCalendar.ConvertShamsiDateToMiladiDate("17-3-1371") you see "7-6-1992" as Result
+CalendarType * myDtate = [[CalendarType alloc]init];
+mydate.day = 5 ;
+mydaye.month = 8 ;
+mydate.year = 1395;

+CalendarType * destination = [AzPersianCalendar ConvertShamsiDateToMiladiDate: mydate];

+now if you print destination.description you can see that destination is a georgian date that the day is eqaul 26 , the month is equal 10 and the year is equal 2016